-Regardless of if you’re remote, hybrid or otherwise, it’s clear that improving processes and agility across teams is top of mind for CIOs.
+Whether you’re remote, hybrid or otherwise, improving processes and agility across teams is top of mind for CIOs.
 Using on-premise solutions, like servers and hard drives, to store your organization’s high-value assets (logos, images, videos, etc.) can significantly hinder your ability to work efficiently.
 Investing instead in a cloud-based digital asset management (DAM) solution can bring several benefits to your organization.
 Examples include:

 - Access for Remote and Hybrid Teams: When your assets are stored in the cloud, they are available 24/7, regardless of where someone is located.
 This means your organization is able to lean into remote or hybrid work environments—or grow to multiple offices.

 - Reduced Manual Processes: A DAM can help reduce some of the manual work from accessing the assets you need.
 No more requesting logos from the marketing team or asking your neighbor if they know where the latest document is.
 Everything is instantly available in the DAM.